-(disc. rig. of mono-theta), (étale pic.: permutable after admitting (indet $\frown$ ) (autom. of proc. incl.))
+(disc. rig. of mono-theta), (étale pic.: permutable after admitting (Indet \sim) (autom. of proc. incl.))

 Corollary 13.13.
-(Log-volume Estimates for $\Theta$ -Pilot Objects, [IUTchIII, Corollary 3.12]) Let denote the procession-normalised mono-analytic log-volume (where the average is taken over $j \in \mathbb{F}l^$ ) of the holomorphic hull (cf. the definiton after Lemma 1.6) of the union of the possible image of a $\Theta$ -pilog object, with respect to the relevant Kummer isomorphisms in the multiradial representation of Theorem 13.13 (1), which we regard as subject to the indeterminacies (Indet $\uparrow$ ), (Indet $\rightarrow$ ), and (Indet $\curvearrowright$ ) of Theorem 13.13 (1), (2).
-Let denote the procession-normalised mono-analytic log-volume of the image of a q-pilot object, with respect to the relevant Kummer isomorphisms in the multiradial representation of Theorem 13.13 (1), which we do not regard as subject to the indeterminacies (Indet $\uparrow$ ), (Indet $\rightarrow$ ), and (Indet $\curvearrowright$ ) of Theorem 13.13 (1), (2) (Note that we have $|\log(q)| > 0$ ).
+(Log-volume Estimates for Θ -Pilot Objects, [IUTchIII, Corollary 3.12]) We write for the procession-normalised mono-analytic log-volume (where the average is taken over $j \in \mathbb{F}l^$) of the holomorphic hull (cf. the definiton after Lemma 1.6) of the union of the possible image of a Θ -pilog object, with respect to the relevant Kummer isomorphisms in the multiradial representation of Theorem 13.13 (1), which we regard as subject to the indeterminacies (Indet \uparrow), (Indet \rightarrow), and (Indet \curvearrowright) of Theorem 13.13 (1), (2).
+We write for the procession-normalised mono-analytic log-volume of the image of a q-pilot object, with respect to the relevant Kummer isomorphisms in the multiradial representation of Theorem 13.13 (1), which we do not regard as subject to the indeterminacies (Indet \uparrow), (Indet \rightarrow), and (Indet \frown) of Theorem 13.13 (1), (2) (Note that we have $|\log(\underline{q})| > 0$).
 Then we obtain